mjh131/googleHomePage/README.md

-Practice using HTML/CSS to recreate Google's homepage.
+Just some practice using HTML/CSS to recreate Google's homepage.